dguedesb/CloudAid2/README.md

 ----Extract specialized service offering's data: Load Balances,Databases,Caching,..

-----AmazonElastinc Loadbalancing - Done
+------AmazonElastinc Loadbalancing - Done

-----Amazon Glacier - Done
+------Amazon Glacier - Done

-----Amazon RDS - Done
+------Amazon RDS - Done

 ----Structure the MCDM output into a more suitable output for the problem at hand - Done